arunjmoorthy/arcade_code/README.md

 # Arcade Flow Analyzer

-A Python tool that analyzes Arcade flow recordings and generates comprehensive reports with AI-powered insights.
+A Python tool that analyzes flow recordings and generates comprehensive reports with insights.

-## 🌟 Features
+## Features

 - **User Interaction Analysis**: Extracts and lists all user actions in human-readable format
 - **AI-Powered Summaries**: Uses GPT-4 to generate clear, engaging summaries of user flows